Menditect/documentation/additional/01-howtos/02-configure-mta/run-mta-on-premise.md

 ### Actions

-- You will receive information from Menditect on how to download the MDA file that you need to set up MTA.
+- You will receive information on how to download the MDA file that you need to set up MTA.
 - Deploy and transport it to the environment in your cloud.
 - Check the value of the following environment variables (Constants) for the MTA application: